 Looks at the processes required to calculate the distribution of light over the skydome under different weather conditions to accurately account for the effects of shading and reflections in and around a building site.

-Discusses a range of latitudes line on the Earth’s surface that have some solar significance, explaining why they are important and illustrating how.
+Discusses a range of latitude lines on the Earth’s surface that have some solar significance, explaining why they are important and illustrating how.

 Significant Days of the Year